 This feels elementary, but in a Game 7, you always look to the stars.
 These are the guys who typically come through in the big moment.

 Few things in sports are better than Game 7 of the World Series.
 Tensions couldn't be more palpable, nails couldn't be more bitten, and stomachs couldn't be more rumbly.
 Some of baseball's greatest moments have come in Game 7, and just in the last 30 years.
 Among them:

 1991: Twins d.
 Braves.
-Starting pitcher Jack Morris goes 10 innings while Braves' pitcher John Smoltz pitches eight.
-A 0-0 tie is broken in the 10th with a walk-off hit by Gene Larkin.
+Starting pitcher Jack Morris went 10 innings while Braves' pitcher John Smoltz pitched eight.
+A 0-0 tie was broken in the 10th with a walk-off hit by Gene Larkin.
 A classic.

 1997: Marlins d.
 Indians.
 With Cleveland up in the ninth, closer Jose Mesa couldn't lock it down.
 Then, with it tied in the 11th, Edgar Renteria singled home the Marlins's first title after just four years of existence.

 2001: Diamondbacks d.
 Yankees.
 A pitching duel for the ages (Roger Clemens vs. Curt Schilling) saw the Yankees on top in the ninth.
 Then oft-flawless closer Mariano Rivera blew it, giving up a tying double and a winning single from Luis Gonzalez.

 2014: Giants d.
 Royals.
 What could have been.
 In the ninth inning, down 3-2 with two outs, the Royals' Alex Gordon singled, then hustled to third on an error by Giants center fielder Gregor Blanco.
 And then a second bobble by another outfielder.
 Then Gordon stopped.
 After a foul pop out to win the Giants the series, Royals fans still wonder if Gordon could've scored on that play.
 It's possible.